ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > ~~~
 > {: .commands}
 >
-> For existing repositories or if your git version is lower tha 2.28, you can create the
+> For existing repositories or if your git version is lower than 2.28, you can create
-> `master` branch normally and then re-name it with:
+> the `master` branch normally and then re-name it with:
 >
 > ~~~
 > $ git branch -m master main